 In 1885, Vernadsky earned his degree from Saint Petersburg University’s Department of Natural, Physical and Mathematical Faculty.
-He chose to specialize in mineralogy because he found great potential for more discoveries in this field.
-He trained under the famous V.V.
-Dokuchaev, who was known as the founder of soil science.
+He trained under the famous Vasily Vasilyevich Dokuchaev, who was known as the founder of soil science.

-He pondered on the topic he was going to pursue for his doctorate study for some time.
-While he was doing this, he travelled to Naples and studied under Scacchi, a crystallographer.
-Scacchi’s senility hindered Vernadsky from gaining valuable knowledge, so he decided to go to Germany instead to train under Paul Groth.
-Groth had developed a piece of equipment that helped analyze the thermal, optical, electrical and magnetic properties of crystals and Vernadsky enjoyed learning using modern machinery.
-He was also able to use the physics lab of Professor Zonke, another expert who was working on crystallization.
-He defended his Doctorate study in 1885 and became a fellow in research at the mineralogy laboratory.
+Vernadsky travelled abroad to prepare himself for a future professorship and he traveled to Naples and studied under crystallographer Scacchi.
+He later decided to go to Germany to train under Paul Groth.
+Groth had developed a piece of equipment that helped analyze the thermal, optical, electrical and magnetic properties of crystals and Vernadsky enjoyed learning to use this modern machinery.
+He also used the physics lab of Professor Zonke, another crystallization expert.

-Vladimir Vernadsky presented his report on the “Paragenesis of Chemical Elements in the Earth’s Crust” in front of the 12th Congress of Medics and Natural Scientists.
+Vernadsky presented his famous report on the “Paragenesis of Chemical Elements in the Earth’s Crust” in front of the 12th Congress of Medics and Natural Scientists in 1910.
 This study laid the foundation for what was later known as geochemistry.
-He pushed researchers to try using radioactive phenomenon in studying the history of chemical elements and in seeing the genetic relationships between these elements.
+He advocated researchers to use radioactive phenomenon in studying the history of chemical elements and in seeing the relationships between these elements.

-Vernadsky was the first person to make the concept of the noosphere more familiar.
-He also contributed to the idea of the biosphere as it is known today although it was Eduard Suess, an Austrian geologist whom Verdansky got the chance of meeting in 1911, who coined the term.
+Vernadsky was the first person to make the concept of the “noosphere”, the sphere of human thought, more familiar.
+He contributed to the concept of the biosphere as it is known today and took the process one step further.

-Basically, Vernadsky reasons that there is a certain succession by which the earth develops.
+Essentially, Vernadsky reasoned that there was a certain succession by which the earth develops.
 Geosphere or inanimate matter comes first, followed by the biosphere or biological life.
-Then comes noosphere which comprises human consciousness and mental activity.
+Then follows the “noosphere”, consisting of human consciousness and mental activity.
 Each of these relate to each other, with the emergence of biological life transforming the geosphere and the emergence of human consciousness transforming biological life.
-Both biological life and human cognition are seen as having a large impact on the evolution of the earth, a concept that is somehow parallel to Darwin’s theory of natural selection.
-But as with any discovery of the same nature, gaining acceptance for his concept was hard to achieve, especially in the West.
+Both biological life and human cognition are seen as having a large impact on the evolution of the earth.

 Other Contributions and Achievements

-Vernadsky was among the first scientists who realized that the presence of nitrogen, oxygen and carbon dioxide is a direct product of biological processes.
-He also published some of his research in the 1920’s, stating that living organisms also have a big impact on how the planet evolves.
-This made him one of the pioneers that shaped environmental sciences.
+One of the pioneers that shaped environmental sciences, Vernadsky was among the first scientists who realized that the presence of nitrogen, oxygen and carbon dioxide is a direct product of biological processes.
+He also published is research in the 1920’s, stating that living organisms have a large impact on how the planet evolves.